linux-dev-arch/cherryscript/README.md

 ## General instructions
 <p> Variables always start with a '$'</p>
 <p> Dont forget to specify int for numbers or str for words
+<p> You can store the result of a math command in a variable by putting a variable's name after it
 <p>loop can be used to run lines after 'end'</p>